 May 17 is the International Day Against Homophobia, Transphobia, and Biphobia (IDAHOTB.)
 This day marks the World Health Organization’s (WHO) decision to declassify homosexuality as a mental disorder in 1990 — an important step in the fight against homophobia.

-The Ontario Nurses’ Association is proud to recognize and support the diversity of our members and staff, and to join in the fight against discrimination based on an individual’s sexual orientation and/or gender identity.
+We are proud to recognize and support the diversity of our members and staff and to be part of the fight against discrimination based on an individual’s sexual orientation and/or gender identity.